lazymachine/Livongo/README.md

-# Dockerized Web Automation
+# Web Automation
-Web Automation Framework using Docker, Java, TestNG, Selenium Webdriver Grid, Shell Script
+Web Automation Framework using Java, TestNG, Selenium Webdriver

 *Note: Tested only on Mac Device*

+*Path to test: src/test/java/smokeTests/CoveragePageTest*

 #### Steps to run the tests